skyfeature/rust_hands_on/README.md

 * Type returned from iter().next() is Some(&T)
 * Iterator adaptor can help perform some operation on the iterator without consuming it

+#### Pointer
+* Rust pointer type always points to some valid location, it is never null
+* In the same way references are never null.
+* To get a null pointer, wrap the pointer in `Option<PT>`

 #### Smart pointers
 * String and Vec<T> are smart pointers too.
 * Smart pointers are implemented using Struct.